pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Click :btn:Continue:.
 You will be taken to a loading screen while your data is being processed and then to an overview of how many orders were marked as paid, invalid, or ignored.
 Transactions that are already known to the system because they have been imported at an earlier date will be ignored.
-Transactions will be unresolved if the pretix software cannot make a connection between the bank transaction and any order in your shop.
+Transactions will be unresolved if pretix cannot make a connection between the bank transaction and any order in your shop.

 You can intervene and make manual corrections here on this screen.
 The [section below](bank-transfer.md#handling-unresolved-transactions) explains how to handle unresolved transactions manually.